dengking/compiler-principle/Chapter3-Lexical Analysis/Lexical Analysis.md

 We begin the study of lexical-analyzer generators by introducing regular expressions, a convenient notation for specifying lexeme patterns.
 We show how this notation can be transformed, first into nondeterministic automata and then into deterministic automata.
 The latter two notations can be used as input to a "driver," that is, code which simulates these automata and uses them as a guide to determining the next token.
 This driver and the specification of the automaton form the nucleus of the lexical analyzer.

 > NOTE: Nucleus of the lexical analyzer is what we should focus on.

+> NOTE: This chapter is mainly about algorithms of lexical analysis, I extend to include the algorithms  relevant to lexical analysis in wikipedia which is listed in section wikipedia String